 Drive sales on autopilot with ecommerce-focused featuresSee Features

-It’s a critical platform for anyone who wants to sell online, and the different providers—such as Omnisend, Mailchimp, Drip, and other alternatives—offer features specifically designed for ecommerce stores, helping you to communicate with your audience in an engaging way, increase your conversion rate, and boost sales.
+Email is a critical channel for anyone who wants to sell online, and the different providers—such as Omnisend, Mailchimp, Drip, and other alternatives—offer features specifically designed for ecommerce stores, helping you to communicate with your audience in an engaging way, increase your conversion rate, and boost sales.

 Of course, the main expectation of an email marketing platform is that they can deliver to the recipient’s inbox instead of getting caught in the spam filter, and Omnisend, Mailchimp, and Drip all have excellent email deliverability.
 There are other similarities too, like the ability to create emails from scratch and have them sent automatically.